I Almost Gave Up on DIY: How I Finally Built a Pro-Quality Garden Shed in One Weekend (After Learning This Simple Blueprint Method)

 By Sunday evening, I was putting the shingles on the roof.

 I stood back and looked at it.
 It wasn't "good enough."
 It was professional.
-It looked like something that cost $3,000, but I had built it for about $600 in materials.
+It looked like something that cost $3,000, but I had built it for about $600 in materials—all because I finally had plans that actually worked.

 My neighbor, Dave, came over while I was cleaning up.
 He ran his hand along the corner trim.